erlynascarate/tip-calculator-app/README.md

 ### Useful resource

 -   [PWA Vite Plugin](https://vite-pwa-org.netlify.app/) - Used to turn the app into a progressive web app
+-   [React Hook Form](https://react-hook-form.com/) - Used to validate the form

 ## Author